 Dan Froomkin has written extensively about the way big national news media have made the stereotype of the rural or small town white guy, in a John Deere cap sitting in a diner with his buddies somewhere in flyover country, into the myth of the "real American," as they largely ignore the rest of us.
 Do these people represent America, or are they merely a handy go-to for journalists who are too damn lazy, or cowardly, to talk to the kind of people who are not the white, churchgoing Trump MAGAs?
 Nostalgia sells.
 There are always plenty of people who long for the good ol' days when anyone who didn't fit the stereotype was made invisible.
 It's lazy journalism at best, unacceptably bad journalism a worst.

 What's so frustrating is not the folks in the "liberal elite coastal enclaves" like NYC or San Francisco or Seattle or whatever are being ignored, as bad as that is.
 It's that they're ignoring liberal/left voices in so-called "flyover" country as well.
-As Prof Zimmer points out here, the only ostensibly oppositional voices mentioned in the piece are people aren't really that oppositional.
+As Prof Zimmer points out here, the only ostensibly oppositional voices mentioned in the piece are people who aren't really that oppositional.
 Like what is the point of not only going to the same places all the time, but also only talking to the same kinds of people in those areas?
-Specifically, the people that seem to confirm the reporters' biases of what people live there.
+Specifically, the people that seem to confirm the reporters' biases of what kinds of people live there.

 Talking to the same people is easy, and that's why journalists do it.
 And they go to these places carrying their biases with them.
 It results in their asking leading questions and not challenging the responses they get.
 They do it all the time with politicians, too.
 Look at the abysmal feature story on 60 Minutes when Lesley Stahl interviewed Marjorie Taylor Greene as a good example.